sosia-dev/sosia/docs/functioning.rst

 3. Define a first search group
 4. Filter the search group to obtain a matching group

 Depending on the number of search sources and the first search group, one query may take up to 6 hours.
-Each query on the Scopus database will make use of your API Key, which allows 5000 requests per week.  `scopus` makes sure that all information are cached, so that subsequent queries will take less than a minute.
+Each query on the Scopus database will make use of your API Key, which allows 5000 requests per week. `sosia` and `scopus` makes sure that all information are cached, so that subsequent queries will take less than a minute.
 The main classes and all methods have a boolean `refresh` parameter, which steers whether to refresh the cached queries (default is `False`).

 Initial set-up
 --------------